awsdocs/amazon-dynamodb-developer-guide/doc_source/LowLevelDotNetScanning.md

 The `Scan` method supports several optional parameters\.
 For example, you can optionally use a scan filter to filter the scan result\.
 In a scan filter, you can specify a condition and an attribute name on which you want the condition evaluated\.
 For more information, see [Scan](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Scan.html)\.

-The following C\# code scans the ProductCatalog table to find items that are priced less than 0\.
+The following C\# code scans the `ProductCatalog` table to find items that are priced less than 0\.
 The sample specifies the following optional parameters:
 + A `FilterExpression` parameter to retrieve only the items priced less than 0 \(error condition\)\.
 + A `ProjectionExpression` parameter to specify the attributes to retrieve for items in the query results\.

-The following C\# code snippet scans the ProductCatalog table to find all items priced less than 0\.
+The following C\# example scans the `ProductCatalog` table to find all items priced less than 0\.

 **Example**